 Some people want to live apart from their spouse, but do not want to get divorced.
 In Kansas and Missouri, you and your spouse can agree to a legal separation.
 Legal separation is similar to a divorce, except you and your spouse will remain married.

 At The Mathews Group, LC, our lawyers guide men and women through the legal separation process.
-For a no-cost consultation, call 913-660-0664 or complete the simple contact form on this website.
+Schedule a consultation online with a Mathews Group attorney to discuss your case.
 From our law office in Leawood, KS, we represent clients throughout the Kansas City metro area in Kansas and Missouri.

 There are three main reasons why people choose legal separation over divorce: